litestar-org/litestar-asyncpg/docs/index.rst

 ================
-Litestar Asyncpg
+Litestar Piccolo
 ================

-Litestar Asyncpg is a plugin to make managing and creating database sessions easier for Litestar applications.
+Litestar Piccolo is a plugin to make managing and creating database sessions easier for Litestar applications.

 If you are using SQLAlchemy, you most likely want to use the SQLAlchemy Plugin.
-However, if you are not using an ORM or need a simple tool to manage `asyncpg` connections, this plugin is for you.
+However, if you are not using an ORM or need a simple tool to manage `piccolo` connections, this plugin is for you.

 .. seealso:: It is built on: